mobify/developer-values/README.md

     - Practicing failures through [Failure Fridays](https://mobify.atlassian.net/wiki/questions/82280579/answers/82280618)
     - Ensuring every major service has a [Holy Shit Handbook](https://mobify.atlassian.net/wiki/display/SYS/The+Holy+Shit+Handbook).

-#### Build Minimum Viable Products (MVPs)
-- When beginning a new feature with a high amount of ambiguity or uncertainty about whether it will really be a hit, think "What is the MVP for this" that is, what is the minimum amount of work we can do to deliver the value of this feature to the user.
-- In other words: Don't gold plate before validating your idea.

 #### Release early, release often
 - The best way to debug software in production is by releasing it and identifying the bug right away, rather then waiting a month and then completely forgetting how things worked.
 - Caveat: Release within reason.
 You can ship a backend feature multiple times a day, but you might not want to release 5 versions of Adaptive.js in a day.
 Use discretion.